Gluten free Russian sandwich cake

 For the sponge

-175g (6oz) butter (I used standard Lurpak spreadable butter.
-If using block butter leave out of the fridge for a while to soften)
+175g (6oz) butter (I use standard Lurpak spreadable butter.
+If using block butter, leave out of the fridge to soften for a while)

 175g (6oz) caster sugar